fernseed/fernseed.github.io/technology/_posts/2015-09-28-multi-app-single-focus.md

 [^marked]: In the case of Scrivener, just open the `.scriv` file in Marked and it will auto update every time your Scrivener project auto-saves.

-[^viticci]: Using iPads for content creation is something that seems to [work very well already](https://www.macstories.net/stories/ios-9-review/).
+[^viticci]: There really isn't any reason anymore why tablets shouldn't be considered ['proper computers'](https://www.macstories.net/stories/ios-9-review/) for content creation.